m-arpad/fhircast-docs-cns/docs/specification/InformationSharing.md

 5xx | *per code* | Appropriate status code if a server error occurs

 ###### Request Set Active Resource Failure - Response
 If the set active resource request fails, the Hub MAY respond with a [FHIR Operation Outcome resource](http://www.hl7.org/fhir/operationoutcome.html) in addition to returning the appropriate HTTP error status code.
-The operation outcome `severity` SHALL be 'error' while the following `code` and `details` values are recommended:
+The operation outcome `severity` SHALL be error' while the following `code` and `details` values are recommended:

 HTTP Status | Code | Details
 --- | --- | ---